-On the OUSD Board of Education, Shanthi serves as Board Vice President and serves on the Facilities, Budget & Finance and Charter Matters Committees, and serves on the Legislative Committee and is the Board Liasion to the Audit Committee.
+On the OUSD Board of Education, Shanthi serves as Board Vice President and serves on the Facilities, Budget & Finance and Charter Matters Committees, and serves on the Legislative Task Force and is the Board Liasion to the Audit Committee.

 Shanthi studied Political Science and History in college at Cal State East Bay, where she worked for The Pioneer student newspaper, covering local politics in Southern Alameda County and also briefly served as Editor in Chief.
 She is very proud to be an alum of Cal State East Bay.
 She also has an MA in Political Science from San Francisco State University, and studied International Relations and Political Economy in a PhD program at the University of Maryland.

 Shanthi has lived in Oakland since 2002, and has lived in District 6 since she bought her home in 2009.